What Can You Do with a Bachelor’s in Healthcare Management?

 - Certified health data analyst (CHDA): Individuals certified as CHDAs have at least three years of experience in healthcare data analysis and a master’s degree in health information management—or a pre-existing credential, such as the RHIA.

-- Certified in healthcare privacy and security (CHPS): A CHPS credential means that a person knows about administering, implementing, and advancing healthcare security protection processes and best-practices.
+- Certified in healthcare privacy and security (CHPS): A CHPS credential means that a person knows about administering, implementing, and advancing healthcare security protection processes and best practices.
 A bachelor’s degree with four years of experience in the field can qualify people for examination.

 The Professional Association of Health Care Office Management (PAHCOM) also offers certification in healthcare management.
 The two certifications available through this organization are:

 - Certified medical management (CMM): The CMM credential indicates that individuals are qualified in human resources, finance, revenue management, technology, and data management.
-The credential is specifically designed for professionals managing small physician practices or solo provider officers.
+The credential is specifically designed for professionals managing small physician practices or solo provider offices.

 - Health information technology certified manager for physician practice (HITCM-PP): This certification is geared towards professionals knowledgeable in health information technology, including laws and regulations, systems analysis and management, evidence-based medicine, and privacy and security.